NextSDS Logo

 877-242-7400

-Detailed component analysis, concentration ranges, and hazardous substance identification
+Chemical components, concentration ranges, and hazardous substance identification

-Product Type
+Type mixture

 Highly refined mineral oils and additives.

-Composition Notes
+Notes

-The highly refined mineral oil contains <3% (w/w) DMSOextract, according to IP346.
+The highly refined mineral oil contains <3% (w/w) DMSO-extract, according to IP346.
 Classification based on DMSO extract content < 3% (Regulation (EC) 1272/2008, Annex VI, Part 3, Note L).

-Emergency First Aid Measures
+First Aid Measures

-Critical first aid procedures for chemical exposure incidents and medical emergencies
+Emergency procedures for chemical exposure incidents

-Skin Contact
+Skin contact

 Remove contaminated clothing.
 Flush exposed area with water and follow by washing with soap if available.
 If persistent irritation occurs, obtain medical attention.

-Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.
+Symptoms: Oil acne/folliculitis signs and symptoms may include formation of black pustules and spots on the skin of exposed areas.

-Eye Contact
+Eye contact

 Flush eye with copious quantities of water.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 If persistent irritation occurs, obtain medical attention.